cncf/gitdm.archive/SYNC.md

 17. To make json unique, call `./unique_json.rb github_users.json`.
 To sort JSON by commits, login, email use: `./sort_json.rb github_users.json`.
 18. You should run genderize/geousers (if needed) before the next step.
 19. You can create smaller final json for `cncf/devstats` using `./strip_json.sh github_users.json stripped.json; cp stripped.json ~/dev/go/src/devstats/github_users.json`.
 20. To generate final `unknowns.csv` manual research task file run: `./gen_aff_task.rb unknowns.txt`.
+You can also generate all actors `./gen_aff_task.rb alldevs.txt`.
 21. To manually edit all affiliations related files: edit `cncf-config/email-map all.txt all.csv all_affs.csv github_users.json stripped.json developers_affiliations.txt company_developers.txt affiliations.csv`
 22. To add all possible entries from `github_users.json` to `cncf-config/email-map` use :`github_users_to_map.sh`.
 This is optional.
 23. Finally copy `github_users.json` to `github_users.old`.